pbrisbin/bugsnag-haskell/README.md

 possiblyErroringCode `catch` notifyBugsnag settings
 ```

-This would be enough if `BugsnagException` exceptions were the only things ever
+This would be enough if `BugsnagException`s were the only things ever thrown in
-thrown in your applications.
+your applications.
 Since that's unlikely, there is `catchBugsnag`:

 ```hs
 possiblyErroringCode `catchBugsnag` settings